 Claims for diabetic test strips, control solutions, lancets, lancing devices, and syringes submitted at point-of-sale must be billed using the NDC.
 Test strips must be billed in multiples of 50 or 51 and syringes and lancets must be billed in multiples of 100.
-For Medicaid and NCHC billing, 1 lancing device equals 1 unit.
+For Medicaid billing, 1 lancing device equals 1 unit.
 Rates apply to these diabetic supplies; therefore, no copayments and no dispensing fees apply.
 Diabetic supply limits are the same as under the DME Program.
 Prior authorization requests for additional quantities or for non-preferred diabetic supplies must go through the DME Program.

-D. Provider Retroactive Pharmacy Claims Billing
+D.Provider Retroactive Pharmacy Claims Billing

-When a provider accepts a private patient, bills the private patient personally for services covered under Medicaid or NCHC, and the patient is later found to be retroactively eligible for Medicaid or NCHC, the provider may file for reimbursement with Medicaid or NCHC.
-Upon receipt of Medicaid or NCHC reimbursement, the provider shall refund to the patient all money paid by the patient for services covered by Medicaid or NCHC, with the exception of any third-party payments or cost-sharing amounts.
+When a provider accepts a private patient, beneficiary and bills the private patient beneficiary personally for services covered under Medicaid, and the patient beneficiary is later found to be retroactively eligible for Medicaid, the provider may file for reimbursement with Medicaid.
+Upon receipt of Medicaid reimbursement, the provider shall refund to the beneficiary all money paid by the beneficiary for services covered by Medicaid, with the exception of any third-party payments or cost-sharing amounts.